AdamBoley/Fleet-Command/README.md

 [This tool](http://pep8online.com/) was used to check how well the code conformed to the PEP8 style guide.
 This produced a large number of warnings with code W503, refering to line breaks before binary operators.
 However, research turned up [this page](https://www.flake8rules.com/rules/W503.html), which indicated that the opposite was true.
 [The PEP8 style guide](https://peps.python.org/pep-0008/#should-a-line-break-before-or-after-a-binary-operator) section on binary operators confirmed this, so I am forced to assume that the tool uses out-of-date checks.

 The Gitpod IDE also displays approximately 65 warnings related to the use of the global keyword.
 I spoke to my Mentor about this and he informed me that professional Python projects tend to make only sparing use of the global keyword, but for cases like this project, it is acceptable.
+The design of this project necessitates liberal use of the global keyword, as justified in the Design Justifications section

 # Credits